In 1984, the introduction of National Night Out, "America's Night Out Against Crime", began as an effort to:

 Send a message to criminals letting them know neighborhoods are organizing and fighting back

-National Night Out now involves over 37.8 million people and 16,124 communities from all fifty states, U.S. Territories, Canadian cities and military bases worldwide.
+National Night Out now involves more than 37.8 million people and 16,124 communities from all fifty states, U.S. Territories, Canadian cities and military bases worldwide.

 About the Event